AdknownInc/grafana-scalyr-datasource-plugin/DEVELOPMENT.md

-## Adknown Scalyr Api Datasource - a datasource that utilizes Scalyr's API
+# Adknown Scalyr Api Datasource
+a datasource plugin that utilizes Scalyr's API

+# TODO:
+- Add screenshots to the README
+- Add Authentication support so that the backend can get the Scalyr Read Token / Write Token defined on the Config page of the data source
+    - Uncomment the config section that adds read and write tokens
+- Add Annotation support for possible values to search scalyr for

+# Docs

 More documentation about datasource plugins can be found in the [Docs](https://github.com/grafana/grafana/blob/master/docs/sources/plugins/developing/datasources.md).